Top 10 proven resource allocation tips for project managers

 As a project manager, you might have already experienced that most projects deviate from their original plan.
 Changes to the project scope, budget, or timeline can affect project delivery.

 For example, your team is working on a web development project and your client suddenly wants to add new features.
-As a result, you need to amend your allocation model at the earliest, like adding a couple of team members to the project to get the job done.
+As a result, you should amend your allocation model such as by incorporating a couple of team members into the project to complete the task.

 Project managers should always have a backup resource allocation plan for such unexpected project plan changes.